deltaphi/RR32CanController/README.md

     * Either: Scroll up/down beyond the currently known set of engine names.
         * If the engine name is unknown, download list of engines from the master controller.
     * Once the download is complete, the selected engine is now the active engine

+#### Encoder Acceleration for Engine Control

+Formula for acceleration curve: y = m*x + c. x is the time since the last rotation in the same direction, y is the number of actual increments to apply.

+The acceleration is linear.
+It should be set up so that there is a cutoff at 500ms (no acceleration when increments are more than half a second apart) and that an "immediate" half rotation (e.g., within 50ms) hits the opposite end of engine velocity.

+Thus, boundary conditions for an encoder with 24 increments per rotaton are:
+1 Tick = m*500ms + c
+kMaxEngineVelocity Ticks / 12 increments = m * (50ms / 12 increments) + c

+Formulas for calculating m and c:

+m = (y1 - y2)/(x1 - x2) = (1 - (kMaxEngineVelocity/12))/(500 - (50/12)) = -0.16

+c = y1 - m*x1 = 84.03

 ### Unit Testing